YavorLalev/YavorLalev/README.md

 # 🚀  Welcome, you have landed!  🚀

 Hi there!
-My name is Yavor and I am a wedding and event photographer based in Munich.
-I'm currently taking part in a Web Development Bootcamp by neuefische.
+My name is Yavor and I'm currently taking part in a Web Development Bootcamp by neuefische.

 ![Black & White GIF_photographer](https://media.giphy.com/media/NMBqdKUKQ3aLe/giphy.gif)